Madictian/madictian.github.io/README.md

             System.out.format("%15s%15s%15s%15s\n", row);
 ```
 </details>

-- We made a piece of code to calculate the increase in a contry's population based on births, immigration and factoring death all given parameters
+- We made a piece of code to calculate the increase in a contry's population based on births, immigration and factoring deaths (given parameters)

 <details>
 <summary>Click to expand!</summary>